-Chapter Two – Shared Dreams, High Noon, and a Showdown at the ‘I’m Not So OK’ Corral
+Chapter 2 : Chapter Two - Shared Dreams, High Noon, and a Showdown at the 'I'm not so OK' Corral

 The halls of the Department of Mysteries were deserted as Hermione quietly walked them, searching for Harry.
 She kept returning to the central room, trying the doors one by one.
 Marking them one by one with a casual flick of her wand as they all proved fruitless to her quest, Hermione carefully searched the seemingly empty halls.
 No sign of Harry could be found in the room with the brains, the dusty hall where prophecies were kept, or any of the others she visited.
 Finally, only two choices were left, one where love resided and one where death awaited.
 Putting her hand on the surface of the next to the last door, she could feel the slightly cool feeling it had, and hear the faint whispering of indistinct voices as she opened the door.“Miss Hermione?”
 Kreacher’s bullfrog voice pulled her from her dream as his hand jostled her shoulder.

 The room appeared much as it had the last time she was there.
 This time, she could hear the voices that Harry had heard that day.
 Sitting with his elbows on his knees and his chin cupped in his hands, Harry was staring intently at the arch, which dominated the room, with the tattered Veil moving of its own accord.
 With his back to her, she could see that he was leaning towards the arch, with his head cocked to the side as if listening for something.